treveradams/openerp-freeswitch-connector/README.md

 Currently working:
  * Click to Dial for customers, events, employees and applicants.
- * Open calling partner under Sales.
+ * "Open calling partner" under Sales.
+ * "Open calling applicant" under Human Resources/Recruitment
  * Pop-up on in coming call, when configured, largely works.
 See README.md under patches-for-external for caveats.
 Also, editing may appear to work, but it does not!